jeffersonvivanco/Algorithms/README.md

 ## Recursion
 * Recursion is when a function calls itself.
 * Recursion is used when it makes the solution clearer.
-* **There is NO performance benefit to using recursion; in fact, loops are sometimes better for performance.
+* **There is NO performance benefit to using recursion; in fact, loops are sometimes better for performance.**
-* When you write a recursive function, you have to tell it when to stop rrecursing.
+* When you write a recursive function, you have to tell it when to stop recursing.
 That's why every recursive function has two parts: *the base case, and the recursive case*.
     * The recursive case is when the function calls itself.
     * The base case is when the function doesn't call itself again ... so it doesn't go into an infinite loop.
 * All function calls go onto the call stack.